Alert: California’s “GDPR Lite” Will Affect Businesses Across Industries and Across the CountryRead Time: 4 mins

 On June 28, 2018, California enacted the California Consumer Privacy Act of 2018, Cal.
 Civ.
 Code §§ 1798.100 et seq.
-(CPA).
+(CCPA).
 Effective January 1, 2020, California residents will have unprecedented data privacy rights, which may be adopted by other states.
-The CPA was moved quickly to stave off a potentially more restrictive privacy law that could have appeared on California ballots this November.
+The CCPA was moved quickly to stave off a potentially more restrictive privacy law that could have appeared on California ballots this November.

-Subject to various exclusions and exemptions, the CPA generally applies to any “business” that handles “personal information.”
-The CPA defines “business” as a for-profit legal entity doing business in California that collects personal information regarding California residents, and that satisfies one or more of the following thresholds:
+Subject to various exclusions and exemptions, the CCPA generally applies to any “business” that handles “personal information.”
+The CCPA defines “business” as a for-profit legal entity doing business in California that collects personal information regarding California residents, and that satisfies one or more of the following thresholds:

 - Annual gross revenues in excess of $25,000,000;